 It is also a signal to the countries of the West, which stood up for Ukrainian political prisoners, that Moscow is not going to heed the position of the countries of the civilised world or respect the existing international legal norms.
 Earlier, on trumped-up criminal charges, an Estonian citizen, Eston Kohver was sentenced to 15 years’ imprisonment in Russia.
 There is no doubt that a conviction also awaits another famous Ukrainian political prisoner in Russia – Nadiya Savchenko.

 Russia, like a terrorist, takes hostages in order to have additional leverage in international negotiations, in which it acts only from a position of strength using blackmail.

 The international community should demonstrate clearly to the Russian authorities that it does not give in to blackmail, and that the offender will be punished in accordance with the established norms.
-The Open Dialog Foundation hereby calls on Western countries to extend the list of sanctions against Russia.
+The Open Dialogue Foundation hereby calls on Western countries to extend the list of sanctions against Russia.
 In particular, the persons responsible for the prosecution of Oleg Sentsov and Aleksander Kolchenko should be subjected to sanctions.

 All those willing to support our demands are welcome to send their appeals to the following persons and institutions:

 - PACE President Anne Brasseur – e-mail: [email protected], phone: +33 88 41 23 41;